 Contribution: Authorized by statute, Mich.
 Comp.
 Laws § 600.2925a, et seq.
 A right of contribution exists in favor of a tortfeasor who has paid more than his pro rata share and his total recovery is limited to the amount paid by him in excess of his pro rata share.
 Id.
 Pro rata share is determined by relative degrees of fault.
 Mich.
 Comp.
 Laws § 600.2925b.
 Contribution is barred if the object of the contribution claim is not notified of the action or settlement negotiations and given the opportunity to contribute to the settlement of the injured party's claim.
 Mich.
 Comp.
-Laws § 600.2925a.
-A settlement must extinguish the liability of the contributee.
+Laws § 600.2925b.
+A settlement must extinguish the liability of the contributes.
 Id.
 Contribution may be enforced in a separate action.
 Mich.
 Comp.
 Laws § 600.2925c.
 Statute of limitations is 1 year from judgment or payment, id., subject to the 6-year statute of repose for claims arising from improvements to real property (10 years in case of gross negligence).
 Mich.
 Comp.
-Laws § 600.2339
+Laws § 600.5839.

 Implied Indemnity: Michigan recognizes both common-law indemnity and implied contractual indemnity.
 Skinner v.
 D-M-E Corp., 335 N.W.2d 90 (Mich.
 App.
 1983).
 Common law indemnity is based on the equitable principle that where the wrongful act of one results in another being held liable, the latter party is entitled to restitution from the wrongdoer; the right can only be enforced where liability arises vicariously or by operation of law from the acts of the party from whom indemnity is sought.
 Id.
 An implied contract to indemnify arises only if there is a special relationship between the parties or a course of conduct whereby one party undertakes to perform a certain service and impliedly assures indemnification.
 Id.
 Both types of indemnity require that the person seeking indemnification be free from active negligence, to be determined from the allegations of the injured party's complaint.
 Id.
 Statute of limitations for breach of an implied contract causing damage to financial expectations and economic benefit is 6 years, Fries v.
 Holland Hitch Co., 162 N.W.2d 672 (Mich.
 Ct.
 App.
 1968) (applying Mich.
 Comp.
-Laws § 600.5837), subject to the 6-year statute of repose for claims arising from improvements to real property (10 years in case of gross negligence).
-Mich.
-Comp.
 Laws § 600.5839.